Pennsylvania Medical Assistance Estate Recovery Program

 The personal representative of an estate has a duty to pay the estate debts in accordance with the statutory priorities outlined in 20 Pa.C.S. §3392.
 If the statutory priorities are not followed and the Commonwealth’s claim remains unsatisfied, the personal representative is personally liable to the extent estate assets were not properly applied to pay the estate recovery claim.

-Postponement
+Medicaid Payback Postponement

 Estate recovery is postponed by the Department of Human Services in certain circumstances.
 No interest is charged on the Department’s claim in the case of postponement.
-Collection the estate recovery claim is delayed until:
+Collection of the estate recovery claim is delayed until:

 1. The death of any surviving spouse.